 It can be clearly seen that the differences are not merely matters of terminology and different choices of name but that the actual definitions, concepts, and underlying principles have all been altered and re-written in a way that allows no possible compatibility or legitimate correspondence.

-Further in depth explanations of some of the major and most important differences and discrepancies between original Theosophy and its later counterfeit version, the product and property of “The Theosophical Society – Adyar,” can be found in numerous articles on this site, ranging from Understanding the Logos to The Seven Planes to The Three Logoi to Atman – The Higher Self to Maitreya in the Light of Real Theosophy to The Seven Rays to Christos – The Christ Principle to Sanat Kumara and the Pratyeka Buddhas to Theosophy warns against Ceremonial Magic and beyond.
-There is also a listing of relevant articles under the heading “PSEUDO-THEOSOPHY REVEALED” on the Articles page.
+Further in depth explanations of some of the major and most important differences and discrepancies between original Theosophy and its later counterfeit version, the product and property of “The Theosophical Society – Adyar,” can be found in numerous articles on this site, ranging from Original Theosophy and Later Versions to Understanding the Logos to The Seven Planes to The Three Logoi to Atman – The Higher Self to Maitreya in the Light of Real Theosophy to The Seven Rays to Christos – The Christ Principle to Sanat Kumara and the Pratyeka Buddhas to Theosophy warns against Ceremonial Magic and beyond.
+There is also a listing of relevant articles under the heading “PSEUDO-THEOSOPHY/NEO-THEOSOPHY” on the Articles page.

 The article The Sevenfold Nature of Man explains each of our seven principles in more detail.